dianabali/DLBCSPJWD01/README.md

 1. Run `python manage.py runserver` and you will see this:
 ![Screenshot](images/runserver.png)
 2. Click on the link (highlighted with blue) and the application will run in your browser.
+**NOTE: It is recommended to use Google Chrome or Microsoft Edge.
+Mozilla Firefox does not support `speechSynthesis`.**

 ## To access Django Admin
 To access the Django Admin, you need to create a superuser.